 What are the best exercises for diastasis recti back pain?

 An effective and tailored diastasis recti exercise program is one of the best treatment options.
 It can help you regain strength, reduce discomfort and heal symptoms of diastasis in the months (and even years) postpartum.
 By focusing on your pelvis, deep core muscles and mobility you can steadily help your whole body back to optimal performance.
-But for many moms its confusing to know which exercises to do and which to avoid.
+But for many mums its confusing to know which exercises to do and which to avoid.
 Should we do sit-ups or crunches?
 Are planks allowed?
 Are there any daily activities I should avoid?
 We hear you.

-The MUTU system programme is designed specifically for busy moms with a tailored programme and support content to take you through this journey, we offer a ten day free trial with no obligation to continue so why not check it out today.
+The MUTU system programme is designed specifically for busy mums with a tailored programme and support content to take you through this journey, we offer a ten day free trial with no obligation to continue so why not check it out today.